backstage/backstage/.changeset/curvy-rules-fetch.md

 '@backstage/core-components': minor
 ---

-Updated Select core component to be more customizable and general so more re-use cases will appear.
+Updated Select core component to be more customizable and general so more re-use cases will appear

 **BREAKING CHANGES**